Press / Accomplishments

 - Metrics for Digital Literacy – First, people learn a fundamentally empowering lesson: they too can be a creator of things.
 Not just information, not just ideas, but the combination of the two applied to real world physical objects that they can hold (within minutes!).
 Implicit to this notion is that they are able to influence the world around them.
 Everyone involved may experience this empowerment: students, teachers, and volunteers.
 Second, people work towards demystifying the black boxes so rampant in our world today.
 Many people grow up without learning how the inside of a computer works or what takes places behind the scenes as a graphic is created.
 The Fab Lab encourages digging beneath the surface (seeing inside of the open-face 3D printer) to discover cause and effect processes.
 Even just opening the lid of the Silhouette Cameo cutter and trading out the blade and loading the cutting mat helps to dismantle small fears that could eventually accumulate to the debilitating levels often seen in some elderly people when they try to learn how to use computers.
 Rejecting the surface world and peering beneath the surface of technologies is key to critiquing them and mastering them to make them their own.

-- Full list will be completed in Spring 2016, for now refer to the Report to the Director
+- From here on out please refer to the Report to the Director

 - Credit given in Robertson, I.D. et al. (2014).
 “Rapid Stiffening of a Microfluidic Endoskeleton via Frontal Polymerization.”
 ACS Applied Materials & Interfaces, 6, pg.
 18469-18474.